No. 105 Squadron RAF: Reformation and World War II

 On the 2 July 1942, No. 105 Squadron raided the submarine yards at Flensburg, near the border of Germany and Denmark.
 Flying a Mosquito FB Mk.
 IV, Reg.
 DK 298, Wing Commander Alan Robertson Oakeshott DFC flew his final mission, departing from RAF Horsham St. Faith, Norfolk.
 The bomb load of 4,000lbs was successfully dropped on the submarine slipways.
-Shortly after leaving the target area the aircraft was intercepted by a Focke-Wolfe 190.
+Shortly after leaving the target area the aircraft was intercepted by a Focke-Wulf Fw 190.
 The Mosquito was shot down.
 W/Cdr (33209) Alan Robertson Oakeshott DFC (pilot) RAF was killed.
 He is commemorated on the RAF Runnymeade Memorial and on the Naphill War Memorial, in Buckinghamshire, near RAF High Wycombe (formerly Bomber Command).
 F/O (44980) Vernon Frank Evans Treherne DFM (obs) RAF – was also killed in this action.

 The squadrons commanding officer, Wing Commander Geoffrey Longfield, was killed during a raid on Rennes on 26 February 1943.
 His replacement, Wing Commander John William Deacon, was killed the following day in a training accident.

 Another early Mosquito operation was a high-level attack on Cologne as a follow-on to the "thousand-bomber" raid on the city.
 It was not the best use of the new aircraft and the squadron soon moved to low-level precision attacks where the aircraft had an outstanding performance.
 The first precision attack was against the Gestapo Headquarters in Oslo on 25 September 1942.
 The squadron was the first to do a daylight raid on Berlin on 30 January 1943.
 By June 1943 the squadron joined No. 8 (Pathfinder) Group and upgraded to Oboe-equipped Mosquito Mk.IXs.
 It performed precision target-marking for Bomber Command until the end of the war.
 The squadron was disbanded at RAF Upwood on 1 February 1946.